 Students can organize exhibitions through the Cantor Scholars program, designed for juniors and seniors.

 For further information, contact Kim Mansfield, Manager of Student Engagement, at 650-497-3069 or email@example.com.

 Student Performances and Programs

 The Cantor Arts Center organizes or provides the venue for programs of scholarly and general interest such as lectures, films, and performances.
-The Center receives many requests for collaborative activities, both for university groups, such as dance workshops which are not publicized off-campus, and also for public audiences, such as chamber music concerts and lectures.
-While the Center is happy to provide space and possibly co-sponsor programs as the events schedule allows, students must secure a faculty advisor to support a request for program space.
+The Cantor receives many requests for collaborative activities, both for university groups, such as dance workshops which are not publicized off-campus, and also for public audiences, such as chamber music concerts and lectures.
+While the Cantor is happy to provide space and possibly co-sponsor programs as the events schedule allows, students must secure a faculty advisor to support a request for program space.

 For more information about using the Cantor Arts Center, visit the Private Events section of this website.